joannakl/cs480_s18/CONTRIBUTING.md

 ### Submitting a Fix

-Once you have the fix to your issue completed, make sure you push it to your forked repository.
+Once you have the fix to your issue completed, push it to your forked repository.  `git pull` against the main repo to integrate changes made while you were fixing your issue.
+Ensure there are no merge conflicts.

+Once that's done, make a [pull request](https://github.com/joannakl/cs480_s18/pulls).
+In the message, describe the changes you've made.
+Reference the issue page in your message.
+Other contributors will review your fix and ensure it's correct.
+Once that's happened, Prof. Klukowska will merge your fix into the main repo.